 When spring hits the Ozarks, you can see pops of purple on the sides of the highway and many of our city streets.
-This natural beautification is courtesty of the Redbud Tree
+This natural beautification is courtesy of the Redbud Tree.

 Botanical Name: Cercis canadensis